markferdo/markferdo.github.io/_posts/2025-08-11-Build-&-Install-Linux-kernel.md

 cd /linux_work
 ~~~

-Note: If you don't run **sudo chown $USER:$USER /linux_work** the directory owned by root.
+Note: If you don't run **sudo chown $USER:$USER /linux_work**, the directory owned by root.
 That means you'll have to use sudo for every action.
 It's bad specially when you are working with Git.
-In the next step we'll clone the linux mainline with **git clone**, and using Sit with sudo can mess up file permissions and security.
+In the next step, we'll clone the Linux mainline with **git clone**, and using Sit with sudo can mess up file permissions and security.

 ~~~
 git clone git://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git linux_mainline
 ~~~

-Now you have the linux kernel source code 😎
+Now you have the Linux kernel source code 😎

 ## Reviewing a patch